-Right, what does this say?
-Workout your patient visit average for new patients, for your team members to identify who might need help and support.
+Right?
+What does this say workout your patient visit average for new patients, for your team members to identify who might need help and support.

-So, this is another leaky bucket training for people that employ associates or subcontract associates.
+So this is another leaky bucket training for people that employ associates or subcontract associates.
 A real leak can become if somebody's patient visit average.
 And by that I mean, when we have a new patient in the door, the number of sessions that that new patient has before they're either discharged or they self-discharge.
 And working this out for each individual can highlight problems in the practice, particularly if there's one associate whose number is way, way lower than the practice average.
-And that will often be somebody that is just lacking in confidence, perhaps not communicating very effectively, like what's going to happen next time and what they're going to do, or just not building a rapport with people and people are often if somebody's got a low patient visit average, they'll often have a high what we call percentage no follow up, which means treatment two is cancelled by the patient.
+And that will often be somebody that is just lacking in confidence, perhaps not communicating very effectively, like what's going to happen next time and what they're going to do, or just not building a rapport with people and people are often if somebody's got a low patient visit average, they'll often have a high what we call percentage no follow up, which means treatment to is cancelled by the patient.
 And that is going to be a problem going into what's going to be a difficult quarter anyway.
 And it's just an opportunity for you to flag that and be able to provide some help and support for your team member.

 Right.
-Anji has just sent in a comment, word of mouth is the best type of referral.
-And good referrers tend to refer more than one patient.
-So that whole business of thanking them that you mentioned earlier on is doubly important because I'd be more encouraged to do it again, won't they?
+Angie has just sent in a comment.
+Word of mouth is the best type of referral.
+And good referrals tend to refer more than one patient.
+So that whole business of thanking them that you mentioned earlier on is doubly important because I'd be more encouraged to do it again, when they

-I think on that, you said earlier on that you talk to people and they say word of mouth is the way they get most of their patients.
+I only I only I think on that you said earlier on that you talk to people and they say word of mouth is the way they get most of their patients.
 I always feel a little cautious when people say that because everyone makes that assumption.
-But actually, there's often more to it than simply the word of mouth.
+But actually, there's more there's often more to it than simply the word of mouth.
 So all these other factors do matter, don't they?

-They absolutely do and drilling down into that even further and looking for opportunities.
-So often when you look at your list of who referred you in, there's often some opportunities there.
-If you've got somebody that's a personal trainer, if you've got somebody that's a pilates instructor- why do people do pilates?
-Because they got sore backs- got some obvious people that you could establish a relationship with by not just thanking them, but you know, perhaps taking it a stage further.
-So, word of mouth, if it's working for your practices is awesome, but there's always ways to amplify it.
+Absolutely do and drilling down into that even further and looking for opportunities.
+So often when you when you look at your list of who referred you in, there's often some opportunities there.
+If you've got somebody that's a personal trainer, if you've got somebody that's a velocities instructor that why do people do bill artists, they got sore backs, you know, got some obvious people that you could establish a relationship with by not just thanking them, but you know, perhaps taking it a stage further.
+So word of mouth, if it's working for your practices is awesome, but there's always ways to amplify it.

 Yeah.
 Not least just asking people to refer.
-Do a series of Facebook Lives with ergonomic advice when working from home, don't forget a call to action.
+Yes, um, do a series of Facebook Lives with ergonomic advice when working from home, don't forget a call to action.